Almanac

 Civil-Military Cooperation

-The NLD Military Medical Service highly depend on support by the civilian healthcare organisations.
+The NLD Military Healthcare Service highly depend on support by the civilian healthcare organisations.
 Specialist teams are recruited and deployed by a specific military agency and specialist medical personnel support military medical education and training as reserve officers and reserve non commissioned officers.
 The interaction with the civilian sector will increase even more as we strive to ensure the required medical quality.
 This will be achieved by embedding military medical personnel in civilian healthcare organisations for periodical training.